Everest Base Camp Short Trek - 12 Days

 • Food, accommodations, daily wages, insurance for the guide and porters

-• TIMS, Permits, and Entrance for Everest Region Trekking
+• TIMS Card, National Park Fee, and Entrance for Everest Region Trekking

-• Duffel bag, t-shirt, trip completion certificate, and a trip as souvenirs
+• T-shirt, trip completion certificate, and trip map as souviner

 • #CarryMeBag for responsible waste collection throughout the trek